-Obviously, CNN has provided an extremely effective and basic structure for various tasks, and become the core architecture of various models, such as VGG16 \cite{SR2015}, ResNet \cite{ZZ2017}, CapsNets \cite{SS2017}, DenseNet \cite{ME2018}, among which the convolutional layer is the core backbone for feature extraction.
-In order to address the gradient vanishing problem caused by deeper and deeper network structures \cite{RK2015}, effective feature extraction and classification models \cite{ZZ2017}-\cite{ME2018} were proposed to improve the classification performance for HSIs by promoting the CNN filters.
+Obviously, CNN has provided an extremely effective and basic structure for various tasks, and become the core architecture of various models, such as VGG16 \cite{SR2015}, ResNet \cite{ZZ2018}, CapsNets \cite{SS2017}, DenseNet \cite{ME2018}, among which the convolutional layer is the core backbone for feature extraction.
+To address the gradient vanishing problem caused by deeper and deeper structures \cite{RK2015}, effective feature extraction and classification models \cite{ZZ2018}, \cite{SS2017}, \cite{ME2018} were proposed by promoting the CNN filters to improve the classification performance for HSIs.